constantgillet/airsoft-api/documentation.md

 }
 ```

+The `code` attribute is the status code.

+The `status` attribute describes if the request was successful or not.

 The `message` attribute contains a message commonly used to indicate errors or, in the case of deleting a resource, success that the resource was properly deleted.

-The `success` attribute describes if the transaction was successful or not.

 The `data` attribute contains any other metadata associated with the response.
 This will be an escaped string containing JSON data.

 ## Status Codes

-Gophish returns the following status codes in its API:
+The airsoft API returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |